mhdawson/self-service-agent-blueprint/evaluations/README-NEW.md

 **Authoritative User IDs File**

-The `authoritative_user_ids` file contains a list of valid user email addresses that can be used in conversation templates:
+The `authoritative_user_ids` file contains a list of valid user email addresses that can be used in pre-defined conversations:

 **Location**: `conversations_config/authoritative_user_ids`